Last updated 15 February 2019

 People who cannot vote

 People are not entitled to vote if they are incapable of understanding the nature and significance of enrolment and voting.
 Usually the doctor of a person with a disability will decide whether they have the capacity to vote.

 Assistance with voting

-At both Commonwealth and state elections, arrangements can be made to assist people with a disability to exercise their right to vote.
+At both federal and state elections, arrangements can be made to assist people with a disability to exercise their right to vote.
 For example, people may be allowed a postal vote, a vote through an electoral visitor or pre-poll voting.